-Where necessary, producers must use only approved, humane husbandry procedures accepted by the American Humane Certified[TM] program.
+Where necessary, producers must use only approved, humane husbandry procedures accepted by the American Humane CertifiedTM program.
 Husbandry procedures must be performed at the earliest possible age.
 These practices must not be performed on sick or injured animals.
-All of these practices must be performed by trained and competent personnel or the herd veterinarian using appropriate, well-maintained equipment in a way which minimizes suffering and optimizes recovery.

-way which ch minimizes suffering and optimizes recovery. w te □ If m moval: Removal of supernumerary teats is not permitted unless their presence interferes with the suckling of the regular teats.
-In these cases, removal of supernumerary eats must be performed within 4 months under local anesthesia.
-The removal of supernumerary teats is necessary for calves or heifers older than 4 months of age, the procedure must be performed under local anesthesia by a eterinarian. ٨ Note: The removal of supernumerary teats is a rare procedure for beef cattle.
-T le ing/Dehorning: The cautery paste method of disbudding is permissible for use only for calves less than 7 days of age.
-The hot iron method of disbudding is permissible for use only for calves less than 0 days of age and must be performed under local anesthesia.
-In the first of the procedure of the performed by a veterinarian under local anesthesia and the calves must be given NSAID treatment for post-procedure pain management.
-Efforts must be made to avoid dehorning older cattle unless they prove to be dangerous to herdnates or human handlers. ٨ lote: The use of polled breeds minimizes the need to disbud. a p on: Castration must be performed at the earliest possible age.
-Castration through the pplication of a band (rubber ring) to restrict blood flow to the scrotum is ermissible after 24 hours of age and up through 4 days of age.
-Where this is not possible, after 24 hours of age and up to 2 months of age.
+All of these practices must be performed by trained and competent personnel or the herd veterinarian using appropriate, well-maintained equipment in a way w hich minimizes suffering and optimizes recovery.
+Teat F Teat Removal: Removal of supernumerary teats is not permitted unless their presence interferes with the suckling of the regular teats.
+In these cases, removal of supernumerary teats must be performed within 4 months under local anesthesia.
+If removal of supernumerary teats is necessary for calves or heifers older than 4 months of age, the procedure must be performed under local anesthesia by a veterinarian.
+Note: The removal of supernumerary teats is a rare procedure for beef cattle.
+Disbu dding/Dehorning: The cautery paste method of disbudding is permissible for use only for calves less than 7 days of age. Ц The hot iron method of disbudding is permissible for use only for calves less than 30 days of age and must be performed under local anesthesia.
+After 30 days of age, if dehorning is determined to be necessary, the procedure must be performed by a veterinarian under local anesthesia and the calves must be given NSAID treatment for post-procedure pain management.
+Efforts must be made to avoid dehorning older cattle unless they prove to be dangerous to herd-mates or human handlers.
+Note: The use of polled breeds minimizes the need to disbud.
+Castra ution: Castration must be performed at the earliest possible age.
+Castration through the application of a band (rubber ring) to restrict blood flow to the scrotum is permissible after 24 hours of age and up through 4 days of age.
+Where this is not possible after 24 hours of ago and up to 2 months of ago